 2-min assault bike @ 55 RPM

 Using the previous session, let’s walk through each component:

-A) and C) As I mentioned earlier, I like to rotate between two or three different modalities for the longer, steady state intervals.
-I find that it keeps things more engaging and the time passes quicker.
-Again, I’ve deliberately stayed away from running here because I wanted it to be a non-impact segment.
+As I mentioned earlier, I like to rotate between two or three different modalities for the longer, steady state intervals.
+I find that it keeps things more engaging and the time passes more quickly.
+Again, I’ve deliberately stayed away from running here because I want this to be a nonimpact segment.

-B) This segment was specifically designed to target the shoulders.
+This segment is specifically designed to target the shoulders.
 Broadly speaking, I like to have a focus for my movement/structural segments as a way of keeping things organized (shoulders, hips, low back, etc.).

-D) As with Part B, there is a theme to this segment: Lower Back.
+As with Part B, there is a theme to this segment: lower back.

-Half-Kneeling Pallof Hold: another isometric/anti-rotational movement.
-This is an excellent way to not only slow down the segment but also introduce some movement awareness to guys that aren’t used to consciously engaging their core.
+Half-kneeling Pallof hold: Another isometric/anti-rotational movement.
+This is an excellent way to not only slow down the segment but also introduce some movement awareness to athletes who aren’t used to consciously engaging their core.

-The takeaway point here is that when planning an active recovery session, the emphasis must first be on the “Recovery.”
+The takeaway point here is that when planning an active recovery session, the emphasis must first be on the recovery.
 This is not a workout for increasing work capacity.
 It is a light session to speed recovery so that you can get back to capacity building ASAP.
 You should feel better at the end of this session than at the beginning.
-Once that becomes the priority, the “Active” component can be used, as in my example from above, to fill in the nuts and bolts.
-Be hyper aware of what you’re doing and why you’re doing it.
+Once that becomes the priority, the “active” component can be used, as in my example above, to fill in the nuts and bolts.
+Be hyperaware of what you’re doing and why you’re doing it.
 Focus on breathing, exercise selection, and the movements themselves.
 You should finish each of these sessions feeling refreshed, energized, and ready for the next day’s training.